risingwavelabs/risingwave-docs/docs/guides/sink-to-dynamodb.md

 );
 ```

-This makes sure that the data structure in RisingWave aligns with the key definition in DynamoDB, thus preventing any further misoperations.
+This makes sure that the data structure in RisingWave aligns with the key definition in DynamoDB, thus preventing any further potential errors.

 ## Data type mapping